• Skip to primary navigation

 Founded as a works team called Ferranti Thistle in 1943, Livingston were admitted to the Scottish Football League under a different name, Meadowbank Thistle, in 1974.
 Then they were based in Edinburgh, but in 1995 the club was relocated to Livingston in West Lothian and renamed in honour of the town.
 The club has enjoyed some notable moments of success over the years, including promotion to the Scottish Premier League in 2001 and winning the Scottish League Cup in 2004.

-Livingston play their matches at Almondvale Stadium, which is also known as the Tony Macaroni Arena because of sponsorship.
-Often referred to by the amusing title of the ‘Spaghettihad’, the ground is located in the Almondvale area of Livingston.
+Livingston play their matches at Almondvale Stadium, which is currently known as the rather ‘wordy’ Home of the Set Fare Arena because of sponsorship.
+Often referred to by the amusing title of the ‘Spaghettihad’ due to their sponsorship deal with Tony Macaroni which ended in 224, the ground is located in the Almondvale area of Livingston.
 It was built as part of a joint venture between Meadowbank Thistle, as the club was then, and Livingston Development Corporation, happening ahead of the club’s relocation.
 The ground boasts a capacity of 9,512.

 Stats